 - Several other specialized functions not mentioned here …

 The documentation contains many examples and can be accessed using the

 If you find a problem with the package, first check the Troubleshooting section of the README file.
 If the information there does not help resolve the problem, you can ask in the chatroom, email me, or open a new issue at the tracker.
 Be sure to include the output of

 IGraphM`Developer`GetInfo in your report.

 For any other type of feedback, just send an email.
-Remember that the project is open for contributions!
+Remember that the project is open to contributions!